michaelrambeau/bestofjs/.github/ISSUE_TEMPLATE/add-a-project-to-best-of-javascript.md

 Before submitting the request to add a new project, please check the following points:

-- [ ] The project is related to the web platform and/or Node.js
+- [ ] The project is related to the web platform or Node.js
-- [ ] The project has more than 50 stars on GitHub
+- [ ] The project has more than 100 stars on GitHub
-- [ ] The project has a thorough documentation
+- [ ] The project has a thorough documentation in English
-- [ ] The project is not deprecated and still maintained
+- [ ] The project is not deprecated and actively maintained

+How would this project be tagged? (_Pick one or several existing tags_)